alexbfree/thesis/README.md

 2. In the repo run `pip3 install -r requirements.txt` to gather the python requirements for the build script

 ## Use
 Write in the `src` folder, in markdown.
 Name your chapters with the format `chapter-X.md`.
 You can then run `build.py` to build for various formats.
-You can build by either entire thesis + format or chapter + format.
-Since you're using pandoc under the hood it will therefore accept all formats pandoc can convert to from markdown.
-PDF rendering is done via HTML5 as LaTeX doesn't like SVG files naturally; this may change with an update and custom latex templates.
-You can then build the thesis using `build.py chapter X $FORMAT`

-e.g. `./build.py chapter 1 html` produces a HTML rendering of Chapter 1, `./build.py chapter 6 odt` will give you an OpenDocument file of Chapter 6.
+You can build by either entire thesis + format or chapter + format. e.g. `./build.py chapter 1 html` produces a HTML rendering of Chapter 1, `./build.py chapter 6 odt` will give you an OpenDocument file of Chapter 6.

+The two main commands:

+* `build.py chapter X $FORMAT` builds `src/chapter-X.md` in `$FORMAT`
+* `build.py thesis $FORMAT` builds the whole thesis in `$FORMAT`

-There are two special options:
+There are two additional commands:
   + `build.py chapters $FORMAT` generates every chapter individually in the given format.
   + `build.py website` generates a website with coversheet.
-Example output at: [thesis.mrshll.uk](https://thesis.mrshll.uk)
+Example output at: [thesis.mrshll.uk](https://thesis.mrshll.uk).
+This produces html, odt, and docx versions of each chapter as well as the entire thesis.
+It takes about a minute to run.

+Since you're using pandoc under the hood it will accept all formats pandoc can convert to from markdown.
+PDF rendering is done via HTML5 as LaTeX doesn't like SVG files naturally; this may change with an update and custom latex templates.

 Use `src/index.md` to set the variables for your thesis and build scripts.
 The build script uses precisely one extra variable which is `thesis-source` and this should take a url to a git repo where you'll be storing your thesis.
 Check out the [pandoc documentation](https://pandoc.org/MANUAL.html) for additional variables.